sethgrid/httpsink/README.md

 ## Features

-- Set designed port or just use a random available port.
+- Set port or just use a random available port.
 - Inspect the requests that come into the sink via the sink `/get?request_number=:request_number` endpoint where `request_number` is the zero-indexed request to come into the sink.
 - Set the desired response from the sink.
 - Set a capacity for the total number of requests that the sink will allow before it rejects them.